binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta is the actu
+Binay Bhusan Mohanta is the act